The 4 best vitamins for depression

 May protect against brain health problems that could contribute to mental health concerns.

 There are eight different types of B vitamins, and all are important for your brain health and mental health.
+They're also one of the best vitamins for energy and depression.

 For example, B6, B12 and B9 lower your levels of the amino acid known as homocysteine, and high homocysteine levels are associated with an increased risk of dementia and other brain health concerns.